Richard A. Bettis

-Richard A. Bettis is the Ellison Distinguished Professor of Strategy and Entrepreneurship at the Kenan-Flagler Business School, University of North Carolina at Chapel Hill.
-He is known for his work on corporate strategy, global business strategy and strategic management.
+Richard A. Bettis (November 22, 1947 – January 22, 2025) was the Ellison Distinguished Professor of Strategy and Entrepreneurship at the Kenan-Flagler Business School, University of North Carolina at Chapel Hill.
 He is a former president of the Strategic Management Society and was the Co-Editor of Strategic Management Journal from 2007-2015.

 In 1986, Bettis and his co-author C.K.
 Prahalad coined the term dominant logic to describe deep-set cultural norms and thought patterns that drive managerial action in firms.

-Selected publications

-Hu, Songcui, Zi‐Lin He, Daniela P. Blettner, and Richard A. Bettis.
-"Conflict inside and outside: Social comparisons and attention shifts in multidivisional firms."
-Strategic Management Journal (2016).

-Kim, Changhyun, and Richard A. Bettis.
-"Cash is surprisingly valuable as a strategic asset."
-Strategic Management Journal 35, no. 13 (2014): 2053-2063.

-Bettis, Richard A., and Michael A. Hitt.
-"The new competitive landscape."
-Strategic management journal 16, no. S1 (1995): 7-19.

-Bettis, Richard A., and Coimbatore K. Prahalad.
-"The dominant logic: Retrospective and extension."
-Strategic management journal 16, no. 1 (1995): 5-14.

-Prahalad, Coimbatore K., and Richard A. Bettis.
-"The dominant logic: A new linkage between diversity and performance."
-Strategic management journal 7, no. 6 (1986): 485-501.

-Bettis, Richard A., and Vijay Mahajan.
-"Risk/return performance of diversified firms."
-Management Science 31, no. 7 (1985): 785-799.